Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 In this scenario, while the donor is responsible for a 10% yacht broker fee on the donated value of $1,000,000- as is often the case let's presume that the nonprofit will pay the broker fee.

-The following year the tax payor can carry forward the balance of his $2,000,000 donation- which provides another $175,000 in actual cash value.
+The following year the tax payer can carry forward the balance of his $2,000,000 donation- which provides another $175,000 in actual cash value.
 And he can take this deduction for until the carry forward is consumed.

-Thus with the inflated appraisal / donation - the yacht owner's benefit is 4 years of $175,000 for a total of $700,000 for what is REALLY a yacht that is probaly less than $1,000,000.
+Thus with the inflated appraisal / donation - the yacht owner's benefit is 4 years of $175,000 for a total of $700,000 for what is REALLY a yacht that is probably less than $1,000,000.

-And in most cases, the only reason these yachts are donated is becasue the owner can't sell them at the price they are asking and they are tired of paying the annual operating cost.
+And in most cases, the only reason these yachts are donated is because the owner can't sell them at the price they are asking and they are tired of paying the annual operating cost.

 Scenario 2